If there’s a topic we’ve missed, let us know, and we will be happy to dive into it.

 The LINK network is also responsible for setting the rules for cash machine operators who want their cash machines to be part of the UK ATM network, such as if and how much they can charge for cash withdrawals and daily card withdrawal limits.
 Additionally, LINK supervises all card issuers who want their cardholders to have access to the UK ATM card network.

-SWIFT stands for the “Society for Worldwide Interbank Financial Telecommunication” and used to be a swift way of transferring money, especially overseas.
+SWIFT stands for The “Society for Worldwide Interbank Financial Telecommunication” and used to be a swift way of transferring money, especially overseas.
 That’s because when SWIFT was created in the 1970s, it was an innovative and speedy way of sending money to someone or a business (b2b) across borders, taking anywhere from a week to 10 days.

 SWIFT is essentially a financial network that allows one bank to communicate with another quickly and safely.
 This communication involves sending financial information, money, and more.
 As technology advanced, SWIFT became less popular as newer, cheaper, and faster methods of transferring money were created.